Club Custom Fitting available now! Schedule your fitting session with certified professional today!

-What’s in a Name? – The Origin Stories of Golf’s Biggest Names
+What’s in a Name? – The Origin Stories of Golf’s Biggest Companies

 There are some excellent small clubmakers out there, but on the whole the golf club industry is dominated by a handful of big names.
 Other companies go so far as to produce knockoff clubs that look and sound similar to the big boys’ offerings, hoping to piggyback on the reputation of a product line.
 All this fuss over names and appearances leads us to wonder: what are the stories behind golf’s flagship names?
 Sure, the name typically has some relationship to the founder or original owner, but that’s not always the case (PING?
 Odyssey?).
 Without further ado, here’s a little background information behind the names of the ten biggest companies on the map, as well as some of the products that have changed the way we play.